rachelcoonley/1.6-doc-updates/README.md

 ### Adding Hosts

 The process of adding hosts is the same steps for all container orchestration types.
-You can either add a host from a cloud provider that Rancher v1.6 supports, or you can add a custom host.
+You can either add a custom host or a host from a cloud provider that Rancher v1.6 supports.
 If you don't see your cloud provider in the UI, don't worry.
-Simply use the custom host option.

-The `Custom` option is selected by default.
+Simply use the `Custom` host option, which is selected by default.
 It provides the Docker command to launch the Rancher agent container.
 Rancher uses Docker Machine to launch hosts for the other cloud providers.

 If you're adding a custom host, note these requirements:
 * Typically, Rancher automatically detects the IP address to register the host.